 Home storage is not free.

-It may sound like home storage is free, but it is not.
 You cannot dump your bullions in your wardrobe.
 You need to have a safe that can protect your assets from burglars at the minimum.
-In fact, theft is not the only risk when you keep your precious metals at home.

 No disaster protection.

 There are disasters like fire, flood, and earthquakes that you should also take into consideration.
 What that means you need to invest in a safe that is fireproof, waterproof, etc.

 You should invest in safes that are fireproof, waterproof, and designed to withstand natural disasters such as earthquakes.